OHNLP/annotation-best-practices/TRUST process/README.md

-# TRUST process: clinical Text Retrieval and Use towards Scientific rigor and Transparent.
+# TRUST: clinical Text Retrieval and Use towards Scientific rigor and Transparent process.

 # Protocol Development